What is media law and court reporting?

 Press freedom is enshrined in our law, so it is vital to know how doggedly you can pursue a story without fear or favour and understand the full implications of what you are writing.

 Court reporting is an important option for those who want to become news reporters.
 Whether you want to report on hard-hitting political stories or celebrity gossip, courts remain an excellent source for stories.

 How do we teach media law and court reporting?

 We don’t expect you to come brimming full of media law knowledge.
 We will be building from the absolute basics and you will soon have a grasp of what you can and can’t legally get away with as a journalist.

 You will also tackle copyright, breach of confidence, privacy, disclosure of sources and more, with plenty of opportunities for discussion.

-One beacon of light during the revision grind will be McNae’s Essential Law for Journalists, the textbook for Media Law.
+Your number one guiding light will be McNae’s Essential Law for Journalists, the textbook for media law.

-With a proven blend of focussed lectures and light-hearted exercises – including the newly-created Law Bingo – we consistently navigate all our trainees through this crucial subject ensuring you’ll leave us with a thorough grounding in Media Law.
+With a proven blend of focussed lectures and light-hearted exercises, we consistently navigate all our trainees through this crucial subject ensuring you’ll leave us with a thorough grounding in media law.